ajax-yz/SGSpotSports/README.md

 ## 5) Features yet to be Implemented 🔧

 > Due to timeline constraints and unforeseen errors in the system, certain features could not be fully accomplished yet.
+These features will be worked on and completed in the near future.

 1. Search function
-   - Current search function could not search for markers registered by users, instead it only searches for markers officially registered in Google Maps.
+   - Current search function does not provide searching for markers registered by users, instead it searches for markers officially registered in Google Maps.
+   - It will be good to implement search function to find the particular user to add as friend and stay in contact.
+Currently users can only be added through manual searching under the all users tab.

-2. Registration of markers
+2. Registration of markers (Bugs to be fixed)
    - Tend to be off the coordinates according to testing, and glitches whenever the map is being zoomed in and out